SAME-DAY APPOINTMENTS AVAILABLE

 During the next visit, we will place the fabricated crown on your tooth and check for fit and comfort.
 If the crown's contour has to be altered slightly to make it fit better, we will make the changes.
 The tooth surface will be cleaned and etched with an etching solution so that the crown can adhere to it and not get displaced.
 We use photosensitive dental adhesives to bond the crown to the tooth, after which it will be hardened using a curing light.
 We will check for an optimum bite again and polish the crown.

-A. The choice of material depends on factors such as the tooth's location, functional requirements, and esthetic preferences.
+The choice of material depends on factors such as the location of the tooth, the patient's aesthetic preferences, and the extent of the damage.

 Any replacement for lost tooth structure or teeth; for example, bridges, dentures, fillings, crowns, and implants.